alyciacan/fe-gotbaggage/README.md

   <h4 align="center">
-   Need help deciding what to pack for your trip?
+   Need help getting organized for your next trip?
   </h4>

-This application has prebuilt packing list's for your next adventure.
+  Got Baggage helps you organize your packing lists for all your vacations!

 ## Table of Contents
 - [Overview](#Overview)